The Battle of Megiddo—Part II

 A map showing the Greek world at the time of the invasion (CC BY-SA 3.0)

-Now, this is just a small showing of Xerxes’ respect towards other cultural beliefs.
-But it should not go unnoticed, for it does provide a glimpse into events in Greece during the war.
-The Persian invasion did leave death, destruction, and looting for that is obvious with all nations in war, but one has to be careful suggesting that it was Xerxes’ intent to take direct aim at holy temples with the few sources provided without considering the nature of the Persian respect toward other gods as demonstrated by Xerxes.
-On the other hand, we have Alexander who invaded under the pretense of a just cause or just war to avenge the Greeks for Persian wrongs.
-However, if your intention is to invade and conquer, to bring about social harmony through cultural unity, burning down the Persian house is not a great start towards promoting peace.
+This is just a small showing of Xerxes’ respect towards other cultural beliefs.
+But it should not go unnoticed, for it provides a glimpse into Greece’s events during the war.
+The Persian invasion did leave death, destruction, and looting, which is obvious in all nations in war.
+Still, one has to be careful in suggesting that Xerxes intended to take direct aim at holy temples with the few sources provided without considering the nature of the Persian respect toward other gods, as demonstrated by Xerxes.
+On the other hand, we have Alexander, who invaded under the pretense of a just cause or just war to avenge the Greeks for Persian wrongs.
+However, if you intend to invade and conquer, to bring about social harmony through cultural unity, burning down the Persian house is not a great start towards promoting peace.

 Persepolis.
 Limestone.
 Reign of Xerxes, 486-465 BC